-I also visited the Henley River & Rowing Museum, where assistant curator Lindsay Moreton had kindly dug out everything she could find on swimming, including this Edwardian postcard of Henley Baths:
+I also visited the Henley River & Rowing Museum, where assistant curator Lindsay Moreton had kindly dug out everything she could find on swimming, including an Edwardian postcard of Henley Baths.

 Today I interviewed Simon Griffiths, editor of H2 Open Magazine – ‘the world’s only open water magazine’ and proof that open water swimming continues to grow in popularity.
 I’m hoping readers might help me out with tales of their own Thames swims.

 Lots of Thames swimmers have been in touch, including the Outdoor Swimming Society’s Thames team who are currently traveling the length of the river, bit by bit.
 People have also been telling me tales of swimming at Wargrave, Abingdon, Cookham, Grafton Lock, and a Thames loving dog who bathed twice a day until he was 17.